remisharrock/remisharrock.github.io/_posts/2015-10-10-testing-gitHub-flavored-markdown.markdown

 date:   2015-10-10 19:37:30
 categories: jekyll
 ---
-Jekyll is simple but powerfull, and can hosted easely on github.
-This is cheat codes for creating beautiful article with GFM (Github Flavored Markdown).
+These are cheat codes for creating beautiful article with GFM (Github Flavored Markdown).
 For more information about GFM, [click here](https://help.github.com/articles/github-flavored-markdown/).

 ##### # Links